 A: Either nominate yourself or nominate a business you love.
-First-party and third-party nomination are accepted and filling out the form only takes a few minutes!
+First-party and third-party nominations are accepted and filling out the form only takes a few minutes!

 Q: I won an award category last year, can I re-enter the same category this year?

-A: Past Small Business BC Awards (formerly Successful You Awards) finalists (Top 10 or Top 5) and nominees may re-enter into the same or alternate categories the following year.
+A: Past Small Business BC Awards finalists (Top 10 or Top 5) and nominees may re-enter into the same or alternate categories the following year.
 Past Small Business BC Awards winners are prohibited from entering the category in which they won, but are eligible to enter alternate categories should they meet the eligibility criteria.

 Q: How do I know if my business has been nominated by someone else?

 A: If someone else has nominated your business for an award, first of all, congratulations!
-Small Business BC will in touch with you by email and phone to let you know about your nomination and to give you more details.
+Small Business BC will email you the form needed to confirm your nomination.

 Q: If I nominate a business, is my name kept confidential?

 A: If you think a business owner is amazing enough to be nominated for an award, then we believe they should know who was amazing enough to nominate them.
 When we get in touch with the business you nominated we will let them know who they can thank for putting their business up for an award.

 Q: Once my business is nominated, how do I get people to vote for me?

 A: Once your business is nominated you’ll be given a dedicated page on this site where you can send your supporters to vote for you.
 Brag about your business through social media, e-mail and on-site promotions.
 Let your customers, employees and colleagues know about your nomination through whatever ways you can think of.
 Shout it out from the rooftops!